 A CTA is a “call to action,” or the final “A” in the AIDA formula.
 You always want to include compelling calls to action in your posts.
 However, considering the exceptionally short attention span of humans, you shouldn’t wait until the very end of your post to include a CTA.
 When applicable, include a CTA as early and as clearly as possible so you don’t risk losing your readers’ interest.

 Writing engaging posts is simply not enough.
 In order to rank higher on Google, you need to optimize every aspect of your post for SEO.
-This includes the aforementioned keywords, linking to influential websites (mentioned below), writing clear and well-structured longer posts, crosslinking or internal linking (see number 9), optimizing images for the fastest possible page speed, optimizing your image alt text, and utilizing link building strategies.
+This includes the aforementioned keywords, linking to influential websites and crosslinking linking (mentioned below), writing clear and well-structured longer posts, optimizing images for the fastest possible page speed, optimizing your image alt text, and utilizing link building strategies.
 When you’ve successfully addressed each and every one of these aspects of on-page SEO, your company blog post will be optimized for increased organic traffic.

 Crosslinking is also commonly referred to as internal linking, and it simply means finding as many relevant places as possible in your article to place links to other pages or posts on your website.
 This helps search engines crawl your website more efficiently and create a more accurate sitemap, which plays a significant role in SEO.
 From a practical perspective, it provides more value to your readers and allows them to discover other useful and relevant information on your website more easily.
 Make the text for your links as natural as possible, rather than using generic and spammy phrases such as “click here.”
 Crosslinking is a key component to providing extreme value to your readers, which will keep them coming back over and over again.